myquay/GuidOne/README.md

 # GuidOne

-.NET GUID Generation library behind the project http://guid.one
+Good one: the.NET GUID Generation library behind the project http://guid.one

-This library was built as a learning exercise to understand GUIDs - I've made the code available to anyone who is also interested under a permissive license.

 This library implements the following GUID generation algorithms specified in [RFC 4122](http://www.ietf.org/rfc/rfc4122.txt)